Sarah’s Journey with Pharmapod: A Story of Enhanced Pharmacy Practice

 + + +

-Pharmapod software meets all the reporting platform requirements for mandatory CQI programs in Nova Scotia, Saskatchewan (COMPASS), New Brunswick, Manitoba (Safety IQ), Prince Edward Island, and Newfoundland and Labrador (MedSTEP NL).
+Pharmapod software meets all the reporting platform requirements for mandatory CQI programs in Nova Scotia, Saskatchewan (COMPASS), New Brunswick, Manitoba (Safety IQ), Alberta (CQI+), Prince Edward Island, and Newfoundland and Labrador (MedSTEP NL).

 Pharmapod contributes anonymous data to the National Incident Data Repository for Community Pharmacies (NIDR) of the Canadian Medication Incident Reporting and Prevention System (CMIRPS).
 Incident data from NIDR is used by ISMP Canada strictly for the purposes of analysis, shared learning, and incident prevention strategy formulation.